awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 ### Cache Limit TTL

 The maximum amount of time in seconds that an entry within the cache may be used before it MUST be evicted.
-The client MUST set a time-to-live (TTL) for [hierarchical materials](../structures.md#hierarchical-materials) in the underlying cache.
+The client MUST set a time-to-live (TTL) for [branch key materials](../structures.md#branch-key-materials) in the underlying cache.
 This value MUST be greater than zero.

 ## Structure